DominikPeters/texpresso-vscode/README.md

 * `texpresso.useWSL`: Controls whether to run TeXpresso within Windows Subsystem for Linux (WSL).
 * `texpresso.syncTeXForwardOnSelection`: Controls whether the preview should be updated when the selection in the editor changes.
 * `texpresso.useEditorTheme`: Controls whether the preview should use the same color theme as the editor.
 * `texpresso.useChangeRangeMode`: Use the newer change-range command (line/character based) instead of change command (byte based).
-Requires TeXpresso version with change-range support.
+Requires TeXpresso version v0.1 or newer.
 When enabled, improves performance by eliminating the need for internal byte-to-character conversion.

 ## Architecture